 Click here to learn about the 2012 Committee on Public Philosophy Op-ed Essay Contest, which in 2013 selected nominated pieces that were published in 2012.
 We received many excellent submissions and a subcommittee selected five winners.
 Congratulations to our winners.
 It is encouraging to see so many strong submissions, from philosophers engaging in rich public philosophical work.
 Watch this site for information coming soon about the opening of nominations for the 2013 op-ed essay contest.

 CPP Panels at the Eastern APA in 2013 and at the Central and Pacific APA Meetings in 2014

-The Committee on Public Philosophy will be sponsoring three upcoming panels, one at each of the divisional meetings.
-The first will be in December of 2013 at the Eastern APA meeting.
-The second will be at the Central APA and the third at the Pacific APA, both of which wil take place in 2014.
+The Committee on Public Philosophy be sponsoring two upcoming panels, one at each of the next divisional meetings.
+The first will be at the Central APA and the second at the Pacific APA, both of which wil take place in 2014.

 2014 Central APA panel

 "Promoting Religious Tolerance in the 21st Century: Practical Perspectives from Philosophers of the Past & the Present"

 Nicholas Wolterstorff, Yale University (Divinity School)

 Cristina Lafont, Northwestern University (Philosophy)